XtereO/sorting-points-spirally/README.md

 ![alt text](doc_imgs/algorithm_step3.png)

-After that we use the picked point as a new pivot point and repeat steps 1, 2, 3 without using connected points until unconnected points left.
+After that we use the picked point as a new pivot point and repeat the steps 1, 2, 3 without using connected points until unconnected points left.

 ## Covered tests
 | № | Test title | Input | Output |